Empoasca decipiens: Parasitoids

 The use of parasitoids is another form of control that has been utilized against E. decipiens.
 Egg parasitism is beneficial because it stops the production of more green leafhoppers which will prevent future damage of plants.
 Anagrus atomus is a solitary egg parasitoid of that has been most commonly associated with E. decipiens in many studies.
 Females of this species will search for eggs with their antennae by sensing for traces of leafhopper activity, such as feeding bumps or oviposition wounds, on plants.
 When they come across host eggs, they will insert their ovipositor into the egg and lay their own eggs within the host egg.

 One study found that the lowest development threshold for A. atomus was found at the temperature 8.28 °C. This temperature is much lower than what is found in many greenhouses where E. decipiens is becoming more predominantly located, therefore the ability of A. atomus to develop at lower temperature thresholds is thought to aid in its effectiveness in controlling the green leafhopper.
 In the same study, significantly higher numbers of parasitized eggs were found in the stems of plants than in any other parts.
 This spatial distribution of parasitized eggs corresponds with the preference of egg oviposition in the stems of plants by E. decipiens.
 The ability of A. atomus to discriminate between infested and non-infested plants, recognize preferences in location for oviposition by E. decipiens, short life cycle, and its ability to parasitize eggs throughout the development of E. decipiens, are all reasons that make A. atomus a parasitoid that may be effective in the biological control for the leafhopper.
-Additionally, the mean parasitism of A. atomus in this study was 44.7% ranging from 27.2-62.5%.
+Additionally, the mean parasitism of A. atomus in this study was 44.7% ranging from 27.2 to 62.5%.
 However, the low fecundity of A. atomus often results in no significant effect on host population density, and therefore it is considered poor for controlling E. decipiens if the parasitoid is not used in conjunction with other control methods.